randaller/keras-lstm-text-generator/README.md

 # keras-lstm-text-generator-website
 A LSTM neural network, trained on songbook corpses, now generates song lyrics in author`s style.

 Neural network evaluates straight in your browser by keras.js library.
 It is strongly recommended to run on a machine with strong GPU.

+Technologies used:
+- Tensorflow, Keras, Keras.js, JQuery, Bootstrap

+Languages used:
+Python, PHP, Javascript, HTML, CSS :)

 Put all the /www folder to any webserver with PHP to check how it works.
+Folder /lstm contains python code to train your network.

 Examples of generated texts: